Performance

 2024

-Natura Rebellis is a live performance written by composer Henry Vega for three vocalists with an orchestra of robotic drummers playing trunks from the protected forest on former WWI battlefields near Verdun in France.
-The singers evoke memories from poets celebrating nature, reveling in the forest, but the forest prevails; it always overcomes.
+Natura Rebellis is a live performance written by composer Henry Vega for three vocalists, accompanied by an orchestra of robotic drummers, playing trunks from the protected forest on former WWI battlefields near Verdun, France.
+The singers evoke memories of poets celebrating nature and reveling in the forest, but the forest prevails; it always overcomes.

-This performance builds on the installation ‘Between the Lines’ developed by Marjolijn Dijkman and highlights our conflicting nature while revealing our capabilities to live in harmony.
-The installation references military marching bands, Morse code communication during WWI and the sounds bark beetles make when navigating under the bark.
+This performance builds on the installation ‘Between the Lines’ and highlights our conflicting nature while revealing our capabilities to live in harmony.
+The sound composition part of the installation draws on military marching bands, Morse code, and the sounds bark beetles use to navigate beneath bark.

 The sound and film installation focuses on the effects of drought and climate change in this forest located in the Red Zone (Zone Rouge) in the northeast of France.
-It relates to the ongoing struggle to deal with the aftermath and remnants of the First World War within the global climate crisis, which impacted this particular landscape on a monumental scale.
+It relates to the ongoing struggle to address the aftermath and remnants of the First World War amid the global climate crisis, which affected this particular landscape on a monumental scale.
+The sanitized, barren, and reopened landscape symbolizes the consequences of the war, the industrialization of forest management, and the impact of the current climate crisis.

 Context